 Advancing Mongols pushed Turkish tribes out of Central Asia and the Middle East into a confrontation with the Christian Byzantine Empire centered at Constantinople.

 In 1326, Orkhan conquered the city of Bursa, about fifty miles south of Constantinople.
-Orkhan sent his warriors further to the northwest, in Thrace, to engage in a traditional activity that enhanced a power's economic well being – plunder.
-And he sent warriors along the coast of the Black Sea for the same reason.
-He allied himself with one of the Christian contenders for the throne in Constantinople, John Cantacuzemus, and married his daughter, Theodora.
+Orkhan sent his warriors further to the northwest, in Thrace, to engage in a traditional activity that enhanced a power's economic well-being – plunder.
+And he sent warriors along the coast of the Black Sea for the same purpose.
+He allied himself with one of the Christian contenders for the throne in Constantinople, John Cantacuzemus, and he married his daughter, one of the many women there who had been named Theodora.

 In 1338 Orkhan expanded to the narrow waterway – the Bosporus – that separated Asia Minor and Constantinople.
 In 1345 he annexed the Karasi area in the far west of Asia Minor.
 And in 1354 the Ottomans established themselves at Gelibolu (Gallipoli), on the European side of the waterway called the Dardanelles.